NamthaiUSC/ohana/README.md

 Ohana is a platform that helps connect high school students to college students from the same high school or city.

 It's hard to know what a school is like, even if you visit it.
-The best way is to hear about it from a student currently attending the school, especiallly if they have a similar background to you.
+The best way is to hear about it from a student currently attending the school, especially if they have a similar background to you.

 Students from the same high school or city are also more likely to talk to and help each other because of that level of connection.